Did you know that about 40% of the ocean’s surface is covered in plastic?

 Silicone, on the other hand, is made with silicon, which is primarily sourced from sand.
 Sand is formed as rocks erode and other organic materials break down.
 Quartz is major contributor to both sand and silicon.
 While sand is one of the most abundant resources on Earth, it takes thousands of years to replenish.
 Not to mention that mining anything, including sand takes its toll on the environment.

 Yes!
 Silicone has been found to be far more stable than plastic.
 When heat is applied to plastic (like in your microwave), it breaks down and leaches chemicals (seriously, don’t use plastic when heating food in your microwave).
 In addition to bleeding toxins into your food, the heat damages the plastic so that it will need to be replaced sooner.

-But Silicon is not perfect in this category either.
-Most common use tests have shown that Silicone does not break down in heat and does not bleed toxic chemicals.
+But silicone is not perfect in this category either.
+Most common use tests have shown that silicone does not break down in heat and does not bleed toxic chemicals.
 But a few studies have shown some low-level leaching of synthetic chemicals under some conditions.

 The verdict?
 Silicone accessories are great, and you don’t need to worry about those.
 But if you’re concerned about toxins in your food, you may want to avoid silicone cookware and bakeware … and maybe food storage containers just to play it safe.
 (Although if you’re currently using plastic, silicone will be a great improvement in any of these areas!)

 Period.
 This one’s not even a question.
 Any silicone product you buy will last much longer than its plastic counterpart.
 This means you can purchase and consume less, which is great for the Earth and for your bank account.